 Why Do I Need an Echocardiogram?

-Your doctor may perform an echo to:
+Your doctor may order an echo to:

-- Follow the progress of heart valve disease over time.
+- Follow the progress of heart disease

 What Are the Types of Echocardiograms?

 Transthoracic: This is the standard echo.
 It’s a painless test similar to an X-ray, but without radiation.
 Ultrasound waves are bounced off the heart to make images and sounds that can help your doctor judge your heart's health.

 Transesophageal: A device called a transducer is inserted down your throat into your esophagus (the swallowing tube that connects your mouth to your stomach.)
 Since the esophagus is close to the heart, clear images of the heart can be gotten without messing with the lungs and chest.

 Stress: This is done while you exercise on a treadmill or stationary bicycle.
 This test can show the motion of the heart's walls and the heart’s pumping action when it’s stressed.
 It can show a lack of blood flow that isn't always seen on other heart tests.
 The echo is performed just before and after the exercise.